 What does this mean for you as a nonprofit leader?

 It’s an employee’s job market.
-The economy is strong, and opportunities abound.
-Salary and compensation benefits aren’t enough to entice the kind of talent you want joining the ranks of your organization.
+The economy is strong, and opportunities for talent abound.
+Salary and compensation benefits aren’t enough to entice the kind of talent you want to hire.

 Today’s top talent is seeking an employer with a strong reputation and a healthy workplace culture.